-In partnership with parents, to provide students and young people with a "positive and prudent sexual education"5 which is compatible with their physical, cognitive, psychological, and spiritual maturity, and rooted in a Catholic vision of education and the human person.
+In partnership with parents, to provide students and young people with a "positive and prudent sexual education" which is compatible with their physical, cognitive, psychological, and spiritual maturity, and rooted in a Catholic vision of education and the human person.
+We believe that this approach will reduce the risk of unhealthy and abusive relationships.

-According to the Diocesan policy on RSE6, effective RSE in Catholic schools must be designed around three cornerstone principles, namely that:
+According to the Diocesan policy on RSE, effective RSE in Catholic schools must be designed around three cornerstone principles, namely that:

-1. Students need clear, accurate and sound knowledge
+- 1. Students need clear, accurate and sound knowledge - 2.
+Church teachings are presented in a forthright and clear manner, using the specific references provided by the Church

-2. Church teachings are presented in a forthright and clear manner, using the specific references provided by the Church the awareness of child development is key.
+3. In presentation of both knowledge and Church teachings, age appropriateness and the awareness of child development is key.
 Instruction should match the child's developmental level and, as with all learning, be aware of individual differences.